-The no-name narrator who is himself a writer of content, happens to reflect events that occur in real life in literary form which makes the novel 10:04 appear on the surface to be semi-autobiographical, yet also highly-speculative.
+The no-name narrator who is himself in the business of producing content, happens to reflect events that occur in real life in literary form which makes the novel 10:04 appear on the surface to be semi-autobiographical, yet also highly-speculative.
 The man with no name is also a poet and a teacher in Brooklyn, New York; not unlike the author.
 He has recently produced a short story that has been published in the New Yorker; not unlike the author.
 Receiving some acclaim from his piece has granted him the opportunity to pursue a potentially full-length, grand-scale novel with corporate backing and vital support; like 10:04.
-Having doubts about his ability to reconcile this proposed need is weighting as it is let alone after receiving an advancement of a six-figure payment I presume like Ben Lerner.
+Having doubts about his ability to reconcile this proposed need is weighting as it is let alone after receiving an advancement of a payment I presume like the author.
 His whole life seems to hang in the balance, eventually curbing this burden, he drives on an external motivation.
 In his private life, a routine trip to the doctor’s office results in him suddenly feeling ugly and old while in the presence of young and virile medical students, as well as being told that he may have Marfan’s syndrome (a dilation of the aorta).
 With this revelation he is facing extensive examinations and a potential invasive surgery.
 On a lighter note his best friend from college and fellow contemporary Alex has been hearing the tick-tock of her biological clock and has asked him to provide the sperm for her eventual artificial insemination.
 Dealing with the thoughts of his own mortality may provide him an inspiration for his book as well as a way to leave a legacy behind in his personal life.

 10:04 is metafiction to the core, as life transforms into fiction and fiction transforms into life.
 The author blurs the lines between fiction and non-fiction, reality and fantasy, unconventional and the mainstream.
 As a direct reflection of one’s life you wonder, why do I need to read this?
 Well the reader is privileged to experience an inside look into the writers mind, their processes, and narratives they’re willing to involve, however crazy they may seem.
-The author is very talented artist who refrains from compromising his writing prowess and literary standards to meet the varying needs of his potential audience.
+The author is a very talented artist who refrains from compromising his writing prowess and literary standards to meet the varying needs of his potential audience.
 You get the sense that he was writing this novel for himself and would not have done it any other way.
-Like his subject matter it is quite divisive with times of shear enjoyment sprinkled with times of utter confusion given his intense verbosity and his wavering thoughts.
-One thing that can’t be denied is the brightness of his future even if it happens to be brought on by a fuel-injected generator at times of lost power or global solar storms.
+The subject matter it is quite divisive with times of shear enjoyment sprinkled with times of utter confusion given his intense verbosity and his wavering thoughts.
+One thing that can’t be denied in his mind is the brightness of his future even if it happens to be brought on by a fuel-injected generator at times of lost power or global solar storms.

-There are plenty of funny moments including this an episode when he decides to go through with the sperm supply for his good friend Alex.
-Confounded with the hand-washing parameters and the limited selection involved with the medium of arousal, he goes about it as swiftly as a man can given his state of neuroses.
+There are plenty of funny moments including an episode when he decides to go through with the sperm supply for his good friend Alex.
+Confounded with the hand-washing parameters and the limited selection involved with the medium of arousal, he goes about it as swiftly as a man can, given his state of neuroses.
 I also enjoyed the episode where he spends some quality character building time with Alex’s cousin.
 A moment where he starts to wonder what in the hell he just got himself into.
 Also learning about the origins of his decision to become a writer was intriguing even if it came about in the face of tragedy and the heart of falsification.
 The words remain beautiful but the moment becomes diminished.
 There is also a turning point later in the novel when he is with his eight-year-old writing partner and personal linguistic teacher Roberto.
 At this point he is solely responsible for his well-being when they go to the dinosaur museum which provides an interesting dynamic for a man that has never undertaken a responsible like this.
 He struggles with his approach to authority and discipline towards a child that he has failed to have any physical contact with outside a controlled area.
 For both of these events there was extreme self-doubt and insecurities.
 So much so, he could feel the urea and salts emerging from his underarms.